 Residential landlords – Section 21 update: Caridon Property Ltd v Monty ShooltzPrint publication

-Walker Morris’ Housing Litigation experts Zoe McLean-Wells and Lucie Bryan explain a recent case which highlights an essential pre-requisite for landlords wishing to recovering possession of residential premises by service of a notice under section 21 of the Housing Act 1988.
+Walker Morris’ Housing Litigation expert Zoe McLean-Wells explains a recent case which highlights an essential pre-requisite for landlords wishing to recovering possession of residential premises by service of a notice under section 21 of the Housing Act 1988.

 Recovering possession by section 21 notice